coatyio/coaty-js/docs/man/migration-guide.md

 * The MQTT topic structure has been optimized.
 Your application code is not affected by this change.
+* You can now specify the MQTT QoS level for all publications, subscriptions, and last will messages in `CommunicationOptions.mqttClientOptions`.
+The default level is 0.
 * You can now specify partial options for `CommunicationManager.restart()`.
 * Take further actions after calling `CommunicationManager.restart()` not until the returned promise resolves.
 * `CommunicationManager.observeRaw()` no longer emits messages for non-raw Coaty communication event types.
-* Add [namespacing
+* A [namespacing
   concept](https://coatyio.github.io/coaty-js/man/developer-guide/#namespacing)
-  to isolate different Coaty applications (see `CommunicationOptions.namespace` and `CommunicationOptions.shouldEnableCrossNamespacing`).
+  has been added to isolate different Coaty applications (see `CommunicationOptions.namespace` and `CommunicationOptions.shouldEnableCrossNamespacing`).
 Communication events are only routed between agents within a common namespace.
+This feature is backward-compatible with Coaty 1.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a